national food of india

 • Mexico: Tacos – A flavorful combination of tortillas, meat, and various toppings, tacos are a Mexican staple.

-• India: Curry – A diverse and flavorful cuisine, Indian curry encompasses a wide range of dishes, from spicy curries to mild and creamy ones.
+• India: Curry – A diverse and flavorful cuisine, Indian curry encompasses many dishes, from spicy to mild and creamy.

 • France: Croissant – A flaky, buttery pastry, perfect for breakfast or a midday snack.